Medicinal Chemistry and Therapeutics Training

 About This Course

-Originally designed for the QP, our medicinal chemistry and therapeutics training course is essential knowledge for QPs and those working with pharmaceuticals.
+The medicinal chemistry and therapeutics training course is essential knowledge for QPs and those working with pharmaceuticals.
 This intensive course provides an understanding of the technical terminology, demystifying reference material from patient information leaflets to data sheets.

 This course is approved by the Royal Society of Chemistry as suitable for its members’ continuing professional development.

 On completion of this medicinal chemistry and therapeutics training course, delegates will know and understand: